begedin/talk-slides/slides/vue_3_en.md

 Note:

 Let's brefly talk about v7's product.
-It's a computer vision platform, aiming to become a general AI platform.
+It started as a computer vision platform, but over time, it's becoming much, nuch more.

-It's one huge frontend monolith, with several different parts.
+Architecturally, it's one huge frontend monolith, with several backends

-We have parts that are your typical single page application, a part that look like whimsical, dealing with a lot of custom DOM stuff, and then a part that looks like a customised version of photoshop - our annotation UI
+On the frontend, we have parts that are your typical single page application, a part that look like whimsical, dealing with a lot of custom DOM stuff, and then a part that looks like a customised version of photoshop - our annotation UI

 There are about 1000 components in total, but to be fair, we have one major subsystem nearing the end of a major rewrite.
 We have a v1 codebase and a v2 codebase, and the v1 codebase is being phased out, hopefully, by end od July this year.

-That means, at that point, we get to drop about 20% of those 1000 components, so it's not exactly 1000, but converting those is also not exactly off the table.
+So I did a bit of padding here, but not fully.
+I'll touch on that in one of the later slides.

 ---